JulianZea/holbertonschool-validation/module3_task5/README.md

   - It must be valid in YAML syntax
   - It must be a valid GitHub action workflow with 1 job with at least 7 steps (checkout, running setup.sh and then the 5 make commands)
-  - It must be have 2 triggers...
+  - It must be have 2 triggers.